thehiddencheese/uTask/README.md

 # uTask

-A fast and lightweight task management app.
+> A fast and lightweight task management app.
 Featuring a task list, filter, and modern design.

 ## Built With

-[HTML] [CSS] [JavaScript]
+1. HTML
+2. CSS
+3. SASS
+4. JavaScript